wtfplutolol/zzboard-public/README.md

 | `dracula` | Dark purple with vibrant accents |
 | `synthwave` | Neon pink, purple and cyan |

-Switch themes live in the Settings tab.
-Changes apply instantly.
+Switch themes live in Settings.
+Changes apply instantly with no restart.

 ---